wyatt-connolly/fit-gym/README.md

 ## About the project

-With a wide range of amenities and highly trained staff, Fit Gym provides fun and effective workout options to family members of all ages and interests.
+With a wide range of amenities and highly trained staff, Fit provides fun and effective workout options to all ages and interests.

 :point_right: Live Demo: [Fit Gym](https://fit-gym-taupe.vercel.app/)